trheg-equinor/amiga-test/README.md

+# amiga-test

-# amiga-test: project for testing Amiga c/c++ extension and command "Amiga: Init Project" in visual studio code
+A minimal project for testing Amiga c/c++ extension and command "Amiga: Init Project" in visual studio code

-A minimal project that may be debugged (F5)
+May be debugged (F5) using the winuea emulator and vscode editor

 Use cmd as terminal as git bash does not work